 - All students are required to take one American history course, one economics course, one humanities course, and ENGLISH 1120.
 The history course is to be selected from HISTORY 1200, HISTORY 1300, HISTORY 1310, or POL SCI 1200.
 The economics course may be either ECON 1100 or ECON 1200.
 The humanities course must be selected from the approved lists for art, English, foreign languages, music, philosophy, speech and media studies, or theater. - 2.
-HISTORY 2510 or HISTORY 3530 is required. - The remaining two courses are to be chosen from the list of approved humanities/social sciences courses and may include one communications course in addition to ENGLISH 1120.
+HISTORY 2510 or HISTORY 3530 is required. - 3.
+The remaining two courses are to be chosen from the list of approved humanities/social sciences courses and may include one communications course in addition to ENGLISH 1120. - 4.
+Special topics and special problems and honors seminars are allowed only by petition to and approval by the student's department chair.